nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Untag a person**
+**Use case: Untag a contact**

 **MSS**

-1. User requests to list people
+1. User requests to list contacts
-2. CONNECTIONS show a list of people
+2. CONNECTIONS show a list of contacts
 3. User provides his index in the list along with the tags to be removed
 4. CONNECTIONS remove those tags from that entry